Government policy for new developments

-In March 2015, the Minister for Communications released the Telecommunications infrastructure in new developments (TIND) policy which guides how telecommunications will be delivered in new developments.
+In March 2015, the Minister for Communications released the Telecommunications Infrastructure in New Developments (TIND) policy which guides how phone and internet infrastructure will be delivered in new developments.

-The key policy change was the introduction of infrastructure contributions to promote fairer and more effective competition, creating greater efficiency,
+The introduction of infrastructure contributions to promote fairer and more effective competition was the key policy change – creating greater efficiency, innovation and choice.

 In accordance with the TIND policy, the developer contributions charge is applied per premises.
 It is a flat rate charge applied only to developers and builders for:

 - Single Dwelling Units (SDUs): A SDU is commonly a building with single premises including free standing and terraces housing; or a building with two premises on one lot such as a duplex.